 Robert Dunham Short III.
 Mr. Short has been the Chief Scientist for VirnetX since May 2007.
 From February 2000 to April 2007, Mr. Short was Assistant Vice President and Division Manager at Science Applications International Corporation ("SAIC") (NYSE: SAI), a leading provider of services and solutions to all branches of the U.S. military, agencies of the Department of Defense, the intelligence community, the U.S. Department of Homeland Security and other U.S. government civil agencies, as well as to customers in selected commercial markets.
 From 1994 to February 2000, he also held various other positions at SAIC.
 Prior to SAIC, he has also worked at ARCO Power Technologies, Inc. (Atlantic Richfield Petroleum), Sperry Corporate Technology Center and Sperry Research Center.
-Mr. Short is named as a co-inventor on all the patents in the VirnetX patent portfolio.
+Mr. Short is named as a co-inventor on all the patents in the VimetX patent portfolio.
 He holds a TS/SCI security clearance.
 He has a Ph.D in Electrical Engineering from Purdue University along with a M.S. in Mathematics and a B.S. in Electrical Engineering from Virginia Tech.

 Kathleen Sheehan.
 Ms. Sheehan is the Chief Administration Officer and prior to that she was the Vice President, Administration and Human Resources for VirnetX since December 2005.
 Ms. Sheehan was also the Treasurer and Chief Financial Officer of VirnetX from March 2006 until July 5, 2007.
 From September 2004 to July 2005, Ms. Sheehan focused on equity raise and pre-incorporation activities related to VirnetX.
-From September 2002 to September 2004, Ms. Sheehan was a Commercial Property Manager for JBD Properties, a real estate developer.
+From September 2004 to September 2004 to September 2004, Ms. Sheehan was a Commercial Property Manager for JBD Properties, a real estate developer.
 Prior to September 2002, she worked for Armen and Associates as an Executive Recruiter.
 She has also worked at CHW Advertising (Senior Director of Human Resources), Modis/SAP (Human Resources and Office Manager) and as an executive recruiter for top level executives in the e-commerce & advertising industry.

 Sameer Mathur.
 Mr. Mathur has been the Vice President, Corporate Development and Marketing for VirnetX since July 5, 2007.
 Prior to that date, Mr. Mathur was the Vice President, Business Development of VirnetX since April 2006.
 From March 2004 to April 2006, Mr. Mathur was Product Line Manager for SonicWALL Inc (NASDAQ: SNWL), a leading provider of Internet security solutions.
+From April 2003 to March 2004, Mr. Mathur was Senior Product Manager for Zone Labs Inc, a leading provider of Internet security solutions.
 From April 2003 to March 2004, Mr. Mathur was Senior Product Manager for Zone Labs Inc, a leading provider of Internet security software.
 From June 1996 to April 2003, he was Senior Product Marketing Manager of Phoenix Technologies Ltd, a public (NASDAQ: PTEC) software and firmware company.
-Prior to June 1996, Mr. Mathur has worked in various engineering and marketing roles for OEC Japan, IBM Japan, Pertech Computers Ltd. Mr. Mathur has a B.S. in Engineering from Gujarat University, India.
+Prior to June 1996, Mr. Mathur has worked in various engineering and marketing roles for OEC Japan, IBM Japan, and Pertech Computers Ltd. Mr. Mathur has a B.S. in Engineering from Gujarat University, India.